hawcx/sdk_docs/docs/android/existing-project.md

-# Integrating HawcxFramework into an Existing Project
+# Integrating Hawcx into an Existing Project

-This guide will walk you through the process of adding HawcxFramework to your existing Android project.
+This guide will walk you through the process of adding Hawcx to your existing Android project.
 By following these steps, you'll be able to enhance your app's security features quickly and efficiently.

 ## Prerequisites